docker-archive/birthdaysite/content/contributing/community.md

 +++

-**In a sense, each of the different ways of contributing to Docker are also contributing to the community**.
+**In a sense, each method of contributing to Docker is also contributing to the community**.
 A community is formed by being with and talking to people either in person or electronically through email, IM, or other means.
 Contributing to community is helping to make any aspect of using Docker projects better for *other* people.

 # Attend Conferences and Meetups